Employee Engagement – A Management Fad or Puzzle?

 Employee engagement is definitely not a fad.
 Business leaders perhaps acknowledge that it is not just a ‘feel good factor’ to have but critical to achieving desired business results.
 Any investments in this area would help you in retaining workforce as also make them more productive.

-TAGS: Employee Engagement, Employee Motivation, Employee Performance, Performance Management, Talent analytics
+TAGS: Employee Engagement, Employee Motivation, Performance Management

 Leave a Comment